Did you design the eco tube and the eco jar?

 The lip balms and jars have a clear outer wrap.
 Is it plastic?

-No, we didn't drift to the dark side.
+Don't worry, we didn't drift to the dark side.
 It's not plastic.
 The clear outer wrap is Polylactic Acid (PLA) and is ASTM certified industrially compostable which requires high heat.
 In your garden it will take many years to go away, but when it does, it will eventually be eaten by the soil bacteria.
 This should not be confused with oxo-degradable plastic which breaks into tiny bits that never go away.
 We reluctantly used PLA because our finished goods needed tamper evidence in the marketplace.
 We have another idea percolating in the background for tamper evidence that is easier and more efficient for composting.
 We will introducing the new approach later this year.

 Can I travel with my Organic Shea Cream?